mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/01_create_your_project.md

 * **Pip**
   A tool for managing dependencies in a Python project.
 A dependency is a piece of software someone else has written to help others build programs.
-In Python these dependencies are known as 'libaries', you will recognise them from local, in-built libraries we have used such as `random` and `math`.
+In Python these dependencies are known as 'libraries', you will recognise them from local, in-built libraries we have used such as `random` and `math`.

 * **Pytest**
   A test framework for use with Python.
 A test framework is a tool for writing and